 Picturesque-lakeside Burlington, Vermont is the ideal destination for lovers of farm-to-table dining, ciders made from local apple farms, and those looking to explore the outdoors.
-Our visit to Burlington was somewhat short as it was the beginning and end of our trip further north to Quebec, Canada.
+Our visit to Burlington was short as it was the beginning and end of our trip further north to Quebec, Canada.
 We spent two nights in Vermont’s Queen City, which gave us ample time to explore.

 Burlington, VT and Tourism

-If you’re familiar with Vermont’s beautiful scenery then you won’t be surprised to learn that tourism is one of the largest contributors to the state’s economy.
+If you’re familiar with Vermont’s beautiful scenery, then you won’t be surprised to learn that tourism is one of the largest contributors to the state’s economy.
 The state welcomes 13 million visitors each year, with the majority visiting during the summer.
-In 2015, visitors to Vermont spent $2.6 billion, supporting 30,000 (direct and indirect) jobs or roughly 8% of statewide employment.
+In 2015, visitors to Vermont spent $2.6 billion, supporting 30,000 (direct and indirect) jobs or roughly 8% of the statewide employment.

 The second largest area of tourist expenditures is rightly within Vermont’s impressive farm-to-table and local craft beverage and food industry.
 Fun fact: Vermont has more craft breweries per capita than any other state-35!!
 Sounds like the ideal place for Backpacking with the Bonds to visit and hopefully you will too after reading our guide.